shengren/Practice/leetcode/README.md

-My solutions to the problems on http://www.leetcode.com/onlinejudge.
+My solutions to the problems on http://www.leetcode.com/onlinejudge

-The timing function of the online judge is not always stable.
-Sometimes the JAVA solution may receive TLE.
-Just submit it again later.
+Sometimes the Jave solutions may cause TLE.
+Just try to submit it again.